arjun-menon/arjun-menon.github.io/thoughts/tech/2025-06-28-celebrating-ai-cautiously.md

 It was often so easy to distract myself with programming, with the tiny technical details.
 Now, with thinking of things at a higher level details, I can occupy my mind with concerns more relevant to the actual end user.

-Am I more of just an English writer and thinker, with a heavy technical background, now?
+Am I more of just a writer and thinker, with a heavy technical background, now?

 I’m fairly confident seeing how much better even Claude 4 (that was released on May 22nd) is, that things are likely only going to get better.